ReproducibilityInPublishing/10.1016_S0377-0427-03-00650-2/README.md

     ./run.sh

-Please be aware of computational efforts for the scripts, see...
+Please be aware of computational efforts for the scripts.
+More details can be found [here](COMPUTATIONAL_EFFORTS.md).

 See sections below provide for details about the individual steps.